Feb 6, 2017

 Pay for grades, no: It could take away their sense of pride, or be tricky for kids who truly struggle academically.

 Most experts say definitely yes on this point.
-Give kids jars, envelope, segmented piggy banks or help them set up digital budget categories for Spend, Donate and Save.
+Give kids jars, envelopes, piggy banks or help them set up digital budget categories for Spend, Donate and Save.
 Older kids might also need bank accounts or digital categories for saving larger amounts of money—for a car, college, etc. Your goal is simply to help your kids see that money is never just for spending.

 (photo courtesy © James Thompson cc2.0)